louislam/uptime-kuma/CONTRIBUTING.md

 The frontend code build into "dist" directory.
 The server uses "dist" as root.
 This is how production is working.

-Your IDE should follow the config in ".editorconfig".
-The most special thing is I set it to 4 spaces indentation.
-I know 2 spaces indentation became a kind of standard nowadays for js, but my eyes is not so comfortable for this.
-In my opinion, there is no callback-hell nowadays, it is good to go back 4 spaces world again.

 # Project Styles

 I personally do not like something need to learn so much and need to config so much before you can finally start the app.